-The following may be used as a framework to which information can be added in order to help with creating written SOPs for Identification of animals, and for training personnel.
-Where neckbands, tail-bands, ear tags, leg-bands, or RFIDs are used for identification purposes, they must be fitted with care and adjusted as required to avoid unnecessary pain or distress (for example by being too tight, etc.)

-The following methods of identification are NOT permitted for use in cattle identification:

-- o Brands. - o Jaw-brands or ear-notching.
+Name of P roducer: following may be used as a framework to which information can be added in order elp with creating written SOPs for Identification of animals, and for training personnel. mus ere neckbands, tail-bands, ear tags, leg-bands, or RFIDs are used for identification purposes, they st be fitted with care and adjusted as required to avoid unnecessary pain or distress (for example by ng too tight, etc.) tle marking must be performed by trained personnel quickly, expertly, and with the proper equipment in nanner that avoids unnecessary pain and distress.
+The following methods of identification are NOT permitted for use in cattle identification: Brands.
+Jaw-brands or ear-notching.
+Ear-splitting, wattling, or any other surgical alterations for identification. estock markers for the temporary marking of livestock (i.e., crayons, chalk, and paints) must be secially developed for that purpose and must be non-toxic.
+Method(s) of identification used